 - Act Now

+Without the help of Operation Smile, Efren's parents would not have been able to afford surgery for their son.
 Efren’s father is a fisherman and struggles to make enough to feed his family of nine.
 The older children work with their father, instead of going to school, to help supplement the family income.
-But Efren's father wants something different for Efren.
-He want's Efren go go after his dreams.
+However, Efren Sr. envisions a brighter future for his son.

 "I am hoping Efren will continue school up to a high level and go to college – I would like him to become a teacher," Efren Sr. said.
 “He has big dreams, but couldn’t do it without surgery – without Operation Smile.”